imogen-k/turtle-dash/README.md

 ## Project process

 We started out by mind mapping ideas for our project, checkout our [project board](https://miro.com/app/board/o9J_kipU7tY=/) to see our progress throughout our two week project.
+Originally we planned to use React Native, React Native game engine and Matter.js to build our game.
+However after some difficulties we changed our tech stack to Node.js and Phaser.js.

+### Wireframe
 ![wireframe](./readme-img/wireframe.png)

 ## Challenges